Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Let us review the above VBA Code to understand what they do for highlighting the TextBox on the Form.

-The first declaration line Public WithEvents Tx as TextBox declares an Instance of Access TextBox Class.
-The Public scope declaration is used here for demo purposes only (normally it will be Private), to avoid writing the Property Procedures and to keep the myClass1 Module Code simple.
-When the Form is open the active TextBox instance is assigned to the Tx Textbox object in myClass1 Module.
-The WithEvents qualification allows the Tx TextBox instance to capture the active TextBox generated Events (in this case the GotFocus and LostFocus Events) in the corresponding Event Procedures coded in the myClass1 Class Module.
+The first declaration line Public WithEvents Tx As TextBox creates an instance of the Access TextBox class.
+For demonstration purposes, it is declared as Public though, in practice, it would normally be Private.
+This approach helps us avoid writing additional Property Procedures and keeps the myClass1 module simple.
+When the form is opened, the currently active TextBox instance is assigned to the Tx object in the myClass1 module.
+The WithEvents keyword enables the Tx instance to capture events triggered by the TextBox (in this case, the GotFocus and LostFocus events) and handle them through the corresponding event procedures coded within the myClass1 Class Module.

-Next, in the GotFocus Event Subroutine Private Sub Tx_GotFocus() name the Tx represents the active TextBox on the Form, like Private Sub Description_GotFocus(), if the active TextBox name is Description in the Form.
+Next, in the GotFocus event subroutine, Private Sub Tx_GotFocus() the Tx object represents the currently active TextBox on the form.
+For example, if the active TextBox is named, Description this works just like having a procedure named Private Sub Description_GotFocus() in the form’s module.

 Similarly, the Tx_LostFocus() Event Procedure resets the Color attributes when the TextBox activity is lost.